elusivecodes/FyreDB/README.md

 If a *SelectQuery* or *QueryLiteral* is supplied as an array value they will be converted to a string and not escaped.

-A *Closure* can also be supplied as an array value, where the *Connection* will be passed as the first argument.
+A *Closure* can also be supplied as an array value, where the first argument will be the *Connection*.

 ### Delete